developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-security.md

 Use [privileges](/dremio-cloud/security/privileges/) and [roles](/dremio-cloud/security/roles/) to manage user access to objects in Dremio.

-### Use Microsoft Entra ID SSO to Log in to Dremio[​](#use-microsoft-entra-id-sso-to-log-in-to-dremio "Direct link to Use Microsoft Entra ID SSO to Log in to Dremio")
+### Use Microsoft Entra ID SSO to Log in to Dremio

 To use Microsoft Entra ID SSO to log in to Dremio: